How Many Calories Do You Burn in a Sauna

 • Cool down gradually after your sauna session.
 Don’t jump into a cold pool or shower immediately.

-Find the calculations behind sauna calorie burning by utilizing the Sauna Calories Burned Calculator on Omni Calculator.
+Find the calculations behind sauna calorie burning using the Sauna Calories Burned Calculator on Omni Calculator.

 Cranking Up Your Heart Rate